Todoist vs TickTick vs Any.do: The Task Manager That Won't Turn You Into a Productivity Zombie (2025)

 TickTick: The Swiss Army Knife

 TickTick handles daily life like a productivity Swiss Army knife – there's a tool for everything, but sometimes you just want a simple blade.
-The calendar integration is genuinely useful, and the habit tracker helps with consistency.
+The calendar integration is genuinely useful, and the habit tracker helps with consistency which is essential for medication reminders and symptom tracking.

 The Pomodoro timer built right in is handy, though it took me a while to remember it was there.
 Multiple list views let you see tasks however your brain processes them best, which is thoughtful design.